 WordPress security can be improved with plugins.
-Also from brute-force login attempts, as I mentioned in my earlier post 9 WordPress plugins you need.
+Also from brute-force login attempts.
 Lately, a lot of brute force attacks are targeted against WordPress websites.

 You can easily install the WordPress Captcha plugin in your WordPress back-end.

 - Fill out “Captcha” in the Search box and click

 - In my case, the plugin I want is the first one by BestWebSoft, so simply click

 - When the plugin is downloaded and installed, click

 - You can manage the plugin settings in your Admin menu

 - Enter the settings you’d like.
 Note that I’ve unchecked the “Words” option, since this uses the WordPress language; with a Dutch version of WordPress you only get Dutch words like “zeven” and “acht”.